Kevin-gram/Summative-assignment---MLOP/README.md

 - **GitHub**: kevin-gram

 Disclaimer:
-- Machine learning model for research purposes
+- Machine learning model for academic purposes
 - Not a substitute for professional medical advice
 - Always consult healthcare professionals